alexxss/simple_doctl/README.md

 </pre>

 ### 3. new droplet
 You can create a droplet by providing the ID of an existing snapshot, or you can choose from a list of your snapshots.
 The option to create from images (eg DO ubuntu) or customize droplet specs is not yet implemented...
+You can do a search and replace on the script to substitue the value you want.
 The default droplet spec written into the script is:
 | spec | value |
 |--|--|
 | region | sgp1 |
 | size | g-2vcpu-8gb |
-It is suggested to do a search and replace on the script to substitue the value you want.

 #### From snapshot ID
 <pre>Snapshot ID? (leave blank to abort): xxxxxxxx